 Minnesota American Indian communities

 Smoking remains high in Minnesota American Indian populations.

 Source: 2013 Tribal Tobacco Use Project survey

 The Minnesota Youth Tobacco Survey (MYTS) has been conducted since 2000, by the Minnesota Department of Health to provide comprehensive, in depth information on the tobacco use of young people and to design and evaluate prevention efforts.
 The MYTS is a representative sample survey.
-The sixth MYTS was conducted in 2014, and previous surveys took place in 2000, 2002, 2005, 2008, and 2011.
-In 2014, 4,200 students from 70 schools participated (6th-12th grades).
+The seventh MYTS was conducted in 2017, and previous surveys took place in 2000, 2002, 2005, 2008, 2011, and 2014.

 The Minnesota Student Survey (MSS) is conducted every three years among populations of Minnesota public schools.
 The census-like survey asks questions about activities, experiences, and behaviors.
 Topics covered include: tobacco, alcohol and drug use, school climate, physical activity, violence and safety, health, connections with school and family, and other topics.